lucas-stallknecht/glPathTracer/README.md

 Remaining fixes :
 - Loop over a list of filepath and construct buffers automatically
-- Stop cutting every Bounding Volume in half, uniformly distribute the triangles instead
+- ~~Stop cutting every Bounding Volume in half, uniformly distribute the triangles instead~~
-- Possibility to disable smooth shading